Inigo-Azcarate/CSLG_ModeChoice/README.md

 # Make the model work
 1. Download (clone) the repo on your own computer.
 2. Download raw_data folder from here and paste it on the [preprocessing](https://github.com/Inigo-Azcarate/CSLG_ModeChoice/tree/main/preprocessing) folder.
 3a.
 Download (clone) the repo on your own computer.
-3b.
+ b.
 Download (clone) the repo on your own computer.
-3b.
-A.
 4. A.